Overv/VulkanTutorial/00_Introduction.md

 As mentioned before, the Vulkan API has a rather verbose API with many parameters to give you maximum control over the graphics hardware.
 This causes basic operations like creating a texture to take a lot of steps that have to be repeated every time.
-Therefore we'll creating our own collection of helper functions throughout the tutorial.
+Therefore we'll be creating our own collection of helper functions throughout the tutorial.

 Every chapter will also conclude with a link to the full code listing up to that